FEAREgYpT/Analysit-chatgpt/index.md

 # 🧠 A Personal Case Study in Algorithmic Projection and Emergent Psychological Distortion
+NOTE : Copilot was utilized as an artificial intelligence assistant in refining scientific terminology, describing and enriching it linguistically, as well as in organizing and formatting the document.

 This analysis is grounded in my firsthand personal experience with the ChatGPT model.
 Copilot in another topic.